OpenCerts/opencerts-documentation/docs/migrations/oa_cli_to_tvc_cli.md

 ## Step 3: Create and host your own `@context`

 If your certificate has custom fields (e.g. course name, grade, additional data beyond a generic credential), define your own JSON-LD `@context` file describing them and host it at a URL you control — `trustvc-cli` doesn't generate or host this for you.
+See [Working with Contexts](https://docs.trustvc.io/docs/how-tos/contexts) for a guide on how to author your own `@context`.

 A signed VC references one or more contexts as an array; typically the base VC context plus your own: